+Think of trials as training!
 God has to train His troops.
 Have you ever heard of any staff sergeant who got to where he was without going through tough situations?
 God has to prepare His children for the future.

 I remember when I said, “why God, why this, and why that?”
 God told me to wait for His timing.
 God has delivered me in the past, but when you are going through bad times all you’re thinking about is right now.
 I’ve seen God use trials to build me up, answer different prayers, open doors, help others, and I’ve seen many miracles where I knew it was only God who could have done this.

 Trials help our perseverance

-James 1:12 God blesses those who patiently endure testing and temptation.
-Afterward they will receive the crown of life that God has promised to those who love him.
+James 1:12 “God blesses those who patiently endure testing and temptation.
+Afterward they will receive the crown of life that God has promised to those who love him.”

-Galatians 6:9 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
+Galatians 6:9 “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.”

-Hebrews 10:35-36 So do not throw away your confidence; it will be richly rewarded.
-You need to persevere so that when you have done the will of God, you will receive what he has promised.
+Hebrews 10:35-36 “So do not throw away your confidence; it will be richly rewarded.
+You need to persevere so that when you have done the will of God, you will receive what he has promised.”